What we know about the tourist submarine that disappeared on an expedition to the Titanic wreck

 What happened?

-A five-person crew on a submarine named Titan and owned by OceanGate Expeditions submerged Sunday morning, the U.S. Coast Guard said Monday afternoon, and the crew of the Polar Prince research ship lost contact with the submersible nearly two hours later.
+A five-person crew on a submersible named Titan, owned by OceanGate Expeditions, submerged on a dive to the Titanic wreckage site Sunday morning, and the crew of the Polar Prince research ship lost contact with the sub about an hour and 45 minutes later, the U.S. Coast Guard said Monday afternoon.

-Hamish Harding, a British billionaire, is reportedly onboard the submersible along with four additional, as-of-yet unidentified, people.

-The Coast Guard is expected to release more information during a Monday afternoon briefing slated for 4:30 p.m., ET.
+The sub was lost in an area about 900 miles east of Cape Cod, in the North Atlantic, in water with a depth of about 13,000 feet.

+A Coast Guard official said the people aboard included an operator and four mission specialists — a term the company uses for its passengers.
+Hamish Harding, a British billionaire and adventure traveler, is reportedly among the group, but the Coast Guard has not released the identities of those missing.

 Search and rescue is underway

-News of the vanished submersible and subsequent search broke earlier on Monday.
+News of the vanished submersible and subsequent search broke Monday morning.
 At the time, Lt.
-Jordan Hart, of the Coast Guard in Boston told CBS News that personnel there were leading the rescue mission, and focusing on waters off Newfoundland in eastern Canada.
+Jordan Hart of the Coast Guard in Boston told CBS News that personnel there were leading the rescue mission, and focusing on waters off Newfoundland in eastern Canada.
 Hart said Coast Guard personnel were "currently undergoing a search and rescue operation" in that area in an effort to locate and recover the submarine.

 The Boston Regional Coordination Center was managing the rescue operation, a spokesperson for the Canadian Coast Guard confirmed.
 The location of the Titanic shipwreck falls within the Boston coordination center's territory, according to a map of jurisdictions along the East Coast of North America.

-The U.S. Coast Guard said it had a C-130 crew searching for the sub approximately 900 miles off Cape Cod, and that the Rescue Coordination Center Halifax is assisting with a P8 Poseidon aircraft, which has underwater detection capabilities.
+The U.S. Coast Guard said it had a C-130 aircraft searching for the sub, and that the Rescue Coordination Center Halifax is assisting with a P8 Poseidon aircraft, which has underwater detection capabilities.

+"We are doing everything that we can to make sure that we can locate and rescue those on board," Rear Adm.
+John Mauger with the U.S. Coast Guard said during a Monday afternoon briefing.

+"It is a remote area and it is a challenge to conduct a search in that remote area, but we are deploying all available assets to make sure that we can locate the craft and rescue the people on board," Mauger said.

 The missing submarine

-In a statement, OceanGate confirmed the missing submarine is theirs and acknowledged that a rescue operation had been launched to find and recover it.
+In a statement, OceanGate confirmed the missing submarine is theirs and that a rescue operation had been launched to find and recover it.
 The company said it was "exploring and mobilizing all options to bring the crew back safely."
-The company did not clarify how many people were inside the sub when it departed from Canada, and it was not clear whether anyone on board the vessel was a passenger who paid to tour the Titanic.
+The company did not specify how many people were inside the sub.

+The sub has a 96-hour sustainment capability if there's an emergency aboard, Mauger said.
+As of Monday afternoon, he said there was believed to be "somewhere between 70 to the full 96 hours available at this point."

 Who is Hamish Harding?